AhmedRagab99/foodapp/README.md

-the thir screen of the app show detail of that particular food that choose from the second screen
+the third screen of the app show Recipe detail to make that particular food that choose from the second screen